 Pennsylvania’s Legal Requirements for Filing Malpractice Claims

 Filing a medical malpractice claim in Pennsylvania involves strict procedural rules and deadlines.
 These requirements aim to balance the rights of patients seeking justice with the need to prevent frivolous lawsuits that could overwhelm the court system.
-Plaintiffs must adhere to these guidelines to ensure their claims are taken seriously and given a chance to proceed.
+In areas like New Castle, where residents may be unfamiliar with these legal nuances, consulting with a knowledgeable attorney familiar with local courts, such as the Lawrence County Court of Common Pleas, is critical to ensuring the timely filing of claims.

 Statute of Limitations